veeso/tui-realm/docs/lifecycle.md

 ## What's next

-So finally you know how all the parts of a realm application works.
+So finally you know how all the parts of a realm application.
 For your application you might be interested then in [which components are already available](std-components.md) and how to [implement your own](new-components.md).